rootEnginear/legacy-rootEnginear.github.io/README.md

 # Suthep Chanchuphol

-> Frontend Developer
+> Junior Frontend Developer

-A 4th-year computer-engineering student who is very attentive to every detail.
-Any untidy elements by any pixels cannot bypass his sharp, neat, eagle eyes.
-Still, he is very friendly and reasonable. 👨‍💻&#xFE0F;
+**Pumped and full of energy!** My expertise is about crafting pixel-perfect websites from designs.
+Coding for 5+ years, working as a freelance developer on many projects; I am ready to learn and take a challenge to make an exquisite and accessible website for people. 👨‍💻&#xFE0F;